skeselj/index-fund-on-eth/README.md

-# An Index Fund of crypto-assets on the Ethereum blockchain
+# An Index Fund of crypto-assets on Ethereum

 ## Background
  - This was a project for the [ETHGlobal SF Hackathon 2022](https://ethglobal.com/events/ethsanfrancisco2022/home).